VishalSJ97/JavaStarted/README.md

-# JavaStarted
+# Java started
-1. core java
+## 1. Data Types
+There are 8 data types